Skip to main content

 Material Configuration

-Sweeps use MeshStandardMaterial with transparency: Source: /workspace/source/main/opengeometry-three/src/shapes/sweep.ts:123-127
+Sweeps use MeshStandardMaterial with transparency: Source: /workspace/source/main/opengeometry/src/shapes/sweep.ts:123-127

 const material = new THREE.MeshStandardMaterial({